Healthy Thanksgiving Sides to Complete Your Holiday Menu

 Winter Slaw with Kale and Cabbage

 Double Cranberry Sauce

-With the natural sweetness of cranberries, dried fruit, pomegranate juice, and molasses, there's no need for added sugar in this Thanksgiving classic.
-Hints of orange peel and cinnamon balance the holiday flavors.
+With the natural sweetness of cranberries, dried fruit, pomegranate juice, and molasses, there's no need for sugar in this healthy Thanksgiving recipe.
+(Want to juice a pomegranate?
+It’s possible.)
+Hints of orange zest and cinnamon bring more holiday flavors.